towerofpower256/davidmac.pro/src/posts/2021-04-14-sys-id-search/index.md

 Well fret no more!
 Here is a function that you can use to find where that mystery sys_id lives.

+I'm pretty proud of this one, and I've found it useful more than once.

 It works by searching every base table for a record with that sys_id, and then returns a list of results.
 It's smart enough to avoid tables that don't have sys_id's (e.g. text search tables), it'll even search the deleted record audit table in case it was deleted, and you can configure it with the `options` parameter.

-I'm pretty proud of this one, and I've found it useful more than once.
+There's an example and a guide on how to use it at the end of the script.

 ```js
 function findSysId(sysIdToFind, options) {